Toberumono/WRF-Runner/README.md

 * [Namelist Parser](https://github.com/Toberumono/Namelist-Parser)
 * [Additional Structures](https://github.com/Toberumono/Additional-Structures)

-If you don't have these, see [Getting the required libraries](#gtrl) for how to get them.
+If you don't have these, see [Getting the Required Libraries](#gtrl) for how to get them.

 #### Compiling the Program
 1. Make sure that you have the [Required Programs](#rp) and [Required Libraries](#rl)